 |Place of purchase||Villingen im Schwarzwald|

 Tips & Tricks: First of all: take care of the camera.
-In all reviews I found it is mentioned that this cameras are really hard to service or repair.
-In worst case, Chris Sherlock does not only have some repair guides on his website http://retinarescue.com/ but also offers repair service for Retina cameras.
+In all reviews, I found it is mentioned that these cameras are really hard to service or repair.
+In the worst case, Chris Sherlock does not only have some repair guides on his website http://retinarescue.com/ but also offers repair service for Retina cameras.
 If your lenses have scratches, try first to take some photos.
-It might turn out that the scratches are not visible at all on your pictures.
+It might turn out that the scratches are not visible at all in your pictures.
 I only replaced my scratched 135mm lens because I found one in the original package for 30 €.
-And because I needed screw to fix the 50mm lens.
+And because I needed a screw to fix the 50mm lens.
 Although I was not afraid to do some basic repairs on all my other cameras, I do not dare to fix and maybe break something on this one.
 But again, this one is really something special for me.

 Film purchase & processing: The camera can use any 35 mm film from 10 to 3200 ISO.
 Try to shoot at least once with 100 ISO black and white to get an impression of the lenses’ sharpness.